Natural Disasters & Selecting Your Generator Fuel Type

 What services might be impacted?

 A minor earthquake will result in rattled nerves but, most likely, minor damage.
 In a moderate to severe quake, expect widespread power outages and disrupted fuel lines.
 The fire marshal might order natural gas lines be shut down as a fire preventive measure.
-Bringing natural gas lines back on line could vary from a few days to several months, depending upon earthquake severity and whether gas lines were damaged or broken.
+Bringing natural gas lines back on line after a moderate to severe quake could take months, perhaps over a year, depending upon the extent of damage to natural gas lines.

 Understanding the Different Generator Fuel Types

-Most folks purchase a standby generator due to frequent power outages in their neighborhood or in preparation for extended outages due to ice storms, tornadoes and straight-line wind storms.
-There are those who are also concerned about the potential of an earthquake with many thinking the odds are increasingly favorable over the next 50-100 years.
+Most purchasers of a standby generator are focused on the frequency of power outages or in preparation for extended outages due to ice storms, hurricanes, or severe thunderstorms.
+There are those who are also concerned about the potential of an earthquake with many thinking the odds are increasingly favorable.

 Two generator manufacturers, Cummins and Kohler, offer dual-fuel generators.
-A dual-fuel generator has two fuel regulators, one for natural gas and the other for LPV.
-Natural gas is considered primary and LPV is secondary.
-If natural gas lines go down, a dual fuel generator will automatically switch to LPV.
+A dual-fuel generator has two fuel regulators, one for natural gas and the other for LP.
+Natural gas is considered primary and LP is secondary.
+If natural gas lines go down, a dual fuel generator will automatically switch to LP.

-Don’t confuse the term “dual-fuel generator” with generators that can be fueled from natural or LPV.
-A true dual fuel generator accepts two independent gas lines, one being NG and the other LPV.
+Don’t confuse the term “dual-fuel generator” with generators that can be fueled from natural or LP.
+A true dual fuel generator accepts two independent gas lines, one being NG and the other LP.

 Some folks don’t like the idea of having a propane tank sitting out in their yard.
 Smaller 130-gallon propane tanks sit upright and look much like a hot water heater.
-Larger tanks can be buried in your yard to eliminate the unsightly view.
+Larger tanks can be buried to eliminate the unsightly view.
+Or, consider planting shrubs to hide the tank from street views.

 A diesel generator is another option to consider if you are concerned about the potential of a major earthquake event.
-Diesel generators have a built-in subbase fuel tank and there are a few Memphis-area diesel fuel providers that will deliver and fill your tank periodically.
-Expect to pay a premium for a diesel engine.
+Diesel generators have a built-in subbase fuel tank and often are seismic-certified.
+Local diesel fuel service providers offer delivery of diesel fuel to owners.
+Expect to pay a premium for diesel generators.

-For more information or questions concerning standby generators or earthquakes, as they relate to standby power, feel free to call us at 901-379-8097.
+For more information or questions concerning standby generators, generator sizing or anything related to standby power, feel free to call the generator pros at Buckeye Power Systems.
+You can reach us Monday - Friday, 9:00 am to 5:00 pm at 901-379-8097.